What is Cast Iron?

 Can I Use Soap?

 Yes.
-You may have heard that you can’t, but I use it every time I clean my pans.
+You may have heard that you can’t, but I use it occasionally when I clean my pans.
 Lodge, a reputable name in cast iron, also says soap is okay.

 What Are the Benefits of Cooking With Cast Iron?